Skip to main content

 Site location: Fleet Mill Creek – East Bank behind Paddle Steamer Dam.

 A fringe of drier semi-natural woodland follows the edge of the marsh, which is potentially exposed to saline intrusion The reedbed smooths out into an intertidal mudflat habitat where Little Egrets have been seen foraging.
 There is some loss of the southern bordering reedbed and willow scrub.
-On the southern side of the site, the mudflat rises up to a wall at which there is frequent occurrence of saltmarsh species such as Bolbschoenus maritimus, Triglochin maritima and Aster.
-Closer to the inlet channel, there is some occurrence of Spartina, Puccinellia and plenty of fucoid algae.
+On the southern side of the site, the mudflat rises up to a wall at which there is frequent occurrence of saltmarsh species such as sea club rush, sea arrow grasss (Triglochin maritima) and sea aster.
+Closer to the inlet channel, there is some occurrence of cord grass (spartina), saltmarsh grass (Puccinellia) and plenty of brown seaweed (fucoid algae).

-On the estuary side of the wall, lies a paddlesteamer, left there in 1923 and since colonised by a well establish saltmarsh community including Bolboschoenus maritimus and Spartina.
+On the estuary side of the wall, lies a paddle steamer, left there in 1923 and since colonised by a well establish saltmarsh community including sea club rush and cord grass.
 The decay of the boat has resulted in some of the mud washing out, reducing the overall coverage.
 The recent die-off of vulnerable marsh has caused retreat and the expansion of bare ground.

 Work Completed: > On site survey.